 For property managers with more than 5,000 listings, Google offers a direct integration option.
 This involves a technical onboarding process and is typically suited for enterprise-level operators.
 A dedicated tech team is vital for this advanced integration.
 Eligible companies can apply via Google's interest form.

-For most hosts, working with a Google-connected PMS or a channel manager is the most efficient route.
+For most hosts, working with a Google-connected PMS or a vacation rental channel manager is the most efficient route.
 It offers the benefits of Google’s massive reach — without the platform fees or complicated setup.

 While Google Vacation Rentals is a great opportunity for professional hosts and property managers, not all types of listings are eligible to appear on the platform.